robotsandcake/homeassistant/README.md

 There are many ways to organise the large number of IoT Devices thatare scattered around my Humble abode, so I tried grouping them by manufacturer but that just looked rather odd after a while and wouldn't really make sense.
 If it is super confusing please let me know so I can do nothing about it except cry.
 Thanks.

----

-[^vim]: I don't see what is so difficult, press escape then type a colon  followed by the Q and press return.
-Simples!

 ## IoT Devices in Use: ##